2020PB/police-brutality/reports/Oregon.md

 * [Alternate angle at 1:10:00](https://twitter.com/AbeReviate/status/1279666998809485312)

-### Police tear gas protesters from within Justice Center | July 5th
+### Police tear gas protesters from within US District Courthouse | July 5th

-Early on July 5th, protesters are gathered outside the Justic Center.
+Early on July 5th, protesters are gathered outside the US District Courthouse.
 Several windows in the boards open and tear gas is released.
 There are no police outside the building.
 All of the breakable glass windows have been covered with plywood.
 Some protesters throw the tear gas canisters back toward the building.

 tags: less-lethal, protester, tear-gas, tear-gas-canister

 id: or-portland-52

-geolocation:
+geolocation:45.5158255,-122.6768183

 **Links**